word lists

 • April: district camporee for wilderness survival skills – our troop got 2nd place in the competition.
 Adam was the troop adult lead, all three kids went.

-• June: whitewater rafting – I had my own adult training the same weekend (IOLS), so Adam had to stay home with the kids.
+• June: whitewater rafting – I had my own adult training the same weekend (IOLS), so Adam had to stay home with the non-scout kids.
 We sent the three Scouts off by themselves with other adult leaders and that was … eh … they had fun rafting, but it would have been helpful for one of us parents to be there.

 • July: summer camp – it was a really good week!
-Definitely the best week of the year for the Scouts having a bonding experience and really coming together as a group.
+Definitely the best week of the year for the Scouts really coming together as a group.
 My three kids invented a medley of camp songs that they performed at the whole-camp final campfire and it was a hit.
 I was there the entire week and Taylor showed up for about 36 hours, “I knew Trina was here so I didn’t need to be.”
 No, you don’t need to show up and do your ASM job at all … *eye roll* One, Three, and Four all came home with four or five merit badges completed – their first ones!
 They all did art classes.
 One loved the rifle range.
 Three knocked out Swimming.
 And Four did great in archery.

 • November: the Cub Scout recruitment campout, which wasn’t much of one because it was the Caudles and just a couple of other scouts, and a couple of Cubs.
 It was also in the dark, because it was after the daylight savings time change.
 Fortunately there was a small lodge where we could hang out after dark, when we still had four hours to go before bedtime.
 We played card games to pass the time.